cgrates/cgrates/docs/tut_opensips_installs.rst

 Software installation
 =====================

-We have chosen Debian Jessie as operating system, since all the software components we use provide packaging for it.
+We have chosen Debian Buster as operating system, since all the software components we use provide packaging for it.

 CGRateS
 --------